-There will be a presumption in favour of the protection of existing community facilities listed in the Parish Profile (Appendix 1).
+There will be a presumption in favour of the protection of existing community facilities.

 The proposed re-use of local community facilities will only be supported for other similar uses.
 Any proposal that would result in the loss of community facilities will not be supported unless it satisfies the following criteria: